pypeaday/eol-dr/checklist.md

 ### Emails

-As you know, I SimpleLogin.io to alias most of my e-mails.
+As you know, I use SimpleLogin.io to alias most of my e-mails.
 Go to [dashy.paynepride.com](dashy.paynepride.com) and follow a link to the SimpleLogin dashboard.
 If you need to login you will need to check my 2FA app on my phone (Microsoft Authenticator or Aegis) for a code for simplelogin.